Lashkar-e-Taiba: Objectives

 While the primary area of operations of LeT's jihadist activities is the Kashmir Valley, their professed goal is not limited to challenging India's sovereignty over Jammu and Kashmir.
 LeT sees the issue of Kashmir as part of a wider global struggle.
 Once Kashmir is liberated, LeT seeks to use it "as a base of operations to conquer India and force Muslim rule to the Indian subcontinent."

 LeT’s ideology is fundamentally anti-Western, with the British Raj held responsible for the decline of the Mughal Empire.
 Consequently, LeT opposes any form of Western or British influence in Pakistan and the broader South Asian region.
-In its publications and on various platforms, the organization has consistently articulated its primary political goals, which include the destruction of India, Hinduism, and Judaism.
-The organization considers jihad a religious duty for all Muslims, with the establishment of a caliphate as its central religious and political objective.
+In its publications and on various platforms, the organisation has consistently articulated its primary political goals, which include the destruction of India, Hinduism, and Judaism.
+The organisation considers jihad a religious duty for all Muslims, with the establishment of a caliphate as its central religious and political objective.

-C. Christine Fair, who has analyzed LeT propaganda since 1995, notes that the militant organization has consistently condemned what it describes as a "Brahmanic-Talmudic-Crusader" alliance of Hindus, Jews, and Christians, whom it accuses of collaborating to undermine the Ummah.
+C. Christine Fair, who has analyzed LeT propaganda since 1995, notes that the militant organisation has consistently condemned what it describes as a "Brahmanic-Talmudic-Crusader" alliance of Hindus, Jews, and Christians, whom it accuses of collaborating to undermine the Ummah.

 Its followers are proponents of the South Asian group Ahl-e-Hadith (AeH) Islam, which is considered Salafist.
 It has adopted maximalist agenda of global jihad including attacks on civilians.
 The group justifies its ideology on verse 2:216 of the Quran.

 Fighting has been made obligatory upon you ˹believers˺, though you dislike it.
 Perhaps you dislike something which is good for you and like something which is bad for you.
 Allah knows and you do not know.

 Extrapolating from this verse, the group asserts that military jihad is a religious obligation of all Muslims and defines the many circumstances under which it must be carried out.
 In a pamphlet entitled "Why Are We Waging Jihad?", the group states that all of India along with many other countries were once ruled by Muslims and were Muslim lands, which is their duty to take it back from the non-Muslims.
 It declared United States, India, and Israel as "existential enemies of Islam".
 LeT believes that jihad is the duty of all Muslims and must be waged until eight objectives are met: Establishing Islam as the dominant way of life in the world, forcing disbelievers to pay jizya, exacting revenge for killed Muslims, punishing enemies for violating oaths and treaties, defending all Muslim states, and recapturing occupied Muslim territory.
 The group construes lands once ruled by Muslims as Muslim lands and considers it as their duty to get them back.
 It embraces a pan-Islamist rationale for military action.